I didn’t understand what he’s saying. But I said OK. Maybe earning more money will make him happy. After all, he’s a good friend.

 I, too, have a full-time job that sometimes drains all my energy.
 Yet I still manage to create things on the side.
 I’m not a genius.
 I just keep training myself.
 Everyone can do it.

-The pursuit of a wealthy life, somehow, is a trap.
-We spend majority of our waking hours working for money, finding a hundred ways to earn extra income — because Warren Buffet said that we should have multiple income streams?
-Ha, not bad.
+The pursuit of money, somehow, is a trap.
+It could trick us that money is the only thing that matters.
+It could lead us spending majority of our waking hours working for money, finding a hundred ways to earn extra income.

-And the saddest part of the story is that when we earn the money, we buy stuff we don’t really need, spend it on entertainment, and beautify ourselves.
+And the saddest part of the story is that after we earn the money, we buy stuff we don’t really need, spend it on entertainment, and beautify ourselves.

 Then years after, we die.

-What useful thing we left on earth?
+What useful thing did we leave on earth?
 Nothing.

 “Money can’t buy life.” — Bob Marley